Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 </details>

-In the example, the component's UI is dependendent upon the outcome of `shouldComponentUpdate`.
+In the example, the component's UI is dependent upon the outcome of `shouldComponentUpdate`.
 Since we can just access the method on the component, we could test how the method behaves like so:

 ```dart
 import 'package:over_react_test/over_react_test.dart';